-Question Management response 1.
-What are the classes of transactions, events and conditions, that are significant to the financial statements that give rise to the need for, or changes in, accounting estimate and related disclosures?
+Question Management response What are the classes of transactions, events and conditions, that are significant to the financial statements that give rise to the need for, or changes in, accounting estimate and related disclosures?
 Those where the basis of measurement for the amount recognised in the accounts is uncertain, therefore an estimation technique is required, e.g.: Accruals of expenditure and income Valuation and depreciation of property, plant and equipment assets Fair value measurements Impairment allowance offset against arrears Assumptions made when calculating accounting provisions The valuation of the Pensions liability 2.
-How does the Council's risk management process identify and addresses risks relating to accounting estimates?
+How does the Council's risk management process identify and address risks relating to accounting estimates?
 Included within guidance issued / procedures followed in relation to the annual closure of accounts process.
 For example detailed guidance on the requirement to make accruals to ensure expenditure and income is recorded in the correct accounting period 3.
-How do management identify the methods, assumptions or source data, and the need for changes in them, in relation to key accounting estimates?
+How does management identify the methods, assumptions or source data, and the need for changes in them, in relation to key accounting estimates?
 Management follows the latest professional guidance to assist in identifying issues that may impact on accounting assumptions and estimates used in preparing the statement of accounts e.g. events causing increased uncertainties.
-Also, discuss with: LCFO's Finance Sub Group and G M Chief Accountant's groups to compare approach; and external audit regarding any new areas they will be focussing on Assumptions / source data is taken from historical data wherever possible amended to reflect known / likely changes
+Also, discuss with: LCFO's Finance Sub Group and G M Chief Accountant's groups to compare approach; and external audit regarding any new areas they will be focussing on Assumptions / source data is taken from historical data wherever possible amended to reflect known / likely changes 4.
+How do management review the outcomes of previous accounting estimates?
+Comparison of actual outcomes to estimates made - review and update historical information to inform future estimates 5.
+Were any changes made to the estimation processes in 2021/22 and, if so, what was the reason for these?
+Review of sundry debt and impact of restrictions due to pandemic on collectability of debt - impact on potential write-offs and calculation of bad debt provision.
+Also assumptions regarding collectability of council